Skip to main content

 Applications

 Eligible hospitals are notified each year by their State Office of Rural Health (SORH) when applications are available.
 SORH collects the individual hospital applications and completes an application for the state.
 The Federal Office of Rural Health Policy reviews the state applications and notifies each SORH of their award prior to the grant cycle beginning.
-SORH then notifies individual hospitals of their award (calculated by dividing the total award by the number of applicants, less 5% which contributes to the costs associated with administering the grant).
+SORH then notifies individual hospitals of their award, which is divided equally among all eligible North Dakota Critical Access Hospitals (CAHs) for the given year.

 • Consistently reporting MBQIP measures

-The priority areas must be addressed before working on additional SHIP eligible activities.
-This information is reflected in each Critical Access Hospital's (CAH) subaward paperwork in the Scope of Work section.
-Continue working on your selected activities.
-A December mid-year check-in will occur to see how CAH-selected activities are progressing.
-The new SHIP FY24 (6/1/2024 – 5/31/2025) hospital application form will be sent out to each CAH once released from our Federal funder.
+The priority area(s) must be addressed before working on additional SHIP eligible activities.
+This information is reflected in each CAH subaward paperwork in the Scope of Work section.
+A December mid-year check-in occurs each year to see how CAH-selected activities are progressing.
+The upcoming SHIP hospital application form is sent out to each CAH once released from our Federal funder.

 Questions?